AlexGitHubP/laravel-history-tracking/README.md

 activity()->log('Look, I logged something');
 ```

-You can retrieve all activity using the `Jobful\HistoryTracking\Models\Activity` model.
+You can retrieve all activity using the `Jobful\HistoryTracking\Models\HistoryTracking` model.

 ```php
 Activity::all();